pingidentity/terraform-provider-pingdirectory/docs/resources/default_delegated_admin_resource_rights.md

 - `enabled` (Boolean) Indicates whether these Delegated Admin Resource Rights are enabled.
 - `resource_subtree` (Set of String) Specifies subtrees within the search base whose entries can be managed by the administrator(s).
 The admin-scope must be set to resources-in-specific-subtrees.
 - `resources_in_group` (Set of String) Specifies groups whose members can be managed by the administrator(s).
 The admin-scope must be set to resources-in-specific-groups.
-- `type` (String) The type of Delegated Admin Resource Rights resource.
-Options are ['delegated-admin-resource-rights']

 ### Read-Only